liampshaw/pangraph_annotations/README.md

 NZ_CP103755.1   RefSeq  gene    1409    2509    .       +       .
 ID=gene-NYO14_RS00010;Name=dnaN;pancontigs=FUZWWRHODH-_1
 ```

 Pancontig information is stored as an attribute `pancontigs` which is a comma-separated of pancontig ID (`FUZWWRHODH`), strand (`-`, negative), and pancontig occurrence (`1` - some pancontigs may occur multiple times within a genome).
+Pancontig IDs are generated randomly, so if you run it yourself, pancontig IDs will be different.

 Alternatively, the same feature in `output/pancontigs_as_regions.gff` will look the following: